rbind/yutani/content/post/2019-01-24-gather-and-spread-explained-by-gt.md

 <img src="/images/2019-01-24-gt-logo.svg" width="35%" />

 gt package is wonderful, especially in that it makes us rethink about the possible semantics of columns.
 I mean, not all columns are equal.
 No, I don't say anything new; this is what you already know with `spread()` and `gather()`.

+### `spread()`ed data explained

 Take a look at this example data, a simpler version of the one in `?gather`:

 ```r